zouhangwithsweet/fubukicss-tool/README.md

 # fubukicss-tool

-A browser extension to get CSS from Figma by one step.
+A browser extension to get CSS from Figma in one step.

 ## Usage